Harry-young-0/GeTAP/README.md

 b.
 Make sure your gene name is as it appears in GTEx (check using https://gtexportal.org/home/ - top right search box).

 c.
-Make sure your file_directory has "/" not "\". e.g: file_directory = "C:/Documents/Example directory" not file_directory = "C:\Documents\Example directory"
+Make sure your file_directory has "/" not "\". e.g: file_directory = "C:/Documents/Example directory" not file_directory = "C:\Documents\Example directory" - This is the default for Windows so is a very common problem.

 ### 6. In the top right of the window click run all: